Jeffdev-Archipelago-Implementations/Archipelago-Skul/worlds/skul/docs/en_Skul.md

 Your witch mastery upgrades, NPC unlocks, various currencies, skulls (if enabled), and progressive stages can be found in other players worlds.

 ## Where is the options page?
 Currently, there is no options page.
-You can download the latest apworlds yaml and the apworld to play [on the latest release](https://github.com/Jeffdev-Archipelago-Implementations/Archipelago-Skul/releases) and configure it to with the options you'd like.
+You can download the latest apworlds yaml and the apworld to play [on the latest release](https://github.com/Jeffdev-Archipelago-Implementations/Archipelago-Skul/releases) and configure it to with the options you'd like

+## Disclaimer
+This mod and APWorld was made with the help of Claude to help find game functions and patch them more easily.
+All code has been vetted by myself and and tested.